 A status representing a PacketPeerDTLS that is connected to a remote peer.

 A status representing a PacketPeerDTLS in a generic error state.

 An error status that shows a mismatch in the DTLS certificate domain presented by the host and the domain requested for validation.

-peer beginning the DTLS handshake using the underlying PacketPeerUDP which must be connected (see PacketPeerUDP.connect_to_host).
-If
+packet_peer beginning the DTLS handshake using the underlying PacketPeerUDP which must be connected (see PacketPeerUDP.connect_to_host).
+You can optionally specify the

 void disconnect_from_peer ( )

 Returns the status of the connection.
 See Status for values.